 Alana seeks to find a transforming pathway for new generations, working toward a more sustainable world and one of excellent human relations.
 Towards this end, it is structured to act on three fronts, via Alana Institute, AlanaLab and the Alana Foundation.

-Alana Institute is a nonprofit civil society organization that brings together the projects that we believe in, in the effort to ensure conditions for children to fully experience their childhoods.
-Founded in 1994, the Institute today has seven of its own projects and four with partners – all of which you can find out more about below – and is supported by the income from an endowment fund since 2013.
-Its mission is to “honor the child”.
+Alana Institute is a nonprofit civil society organization that brings together the programs that we believe in, in the effort to ensure conditions for children to fully experience their childhoods.
+Founded in 1994, the organization today has its own programs and with partners – all of which you can find out more about below – and is supported by the income from an endowment fund since 2013.
+Its mission is to “honor the children”.

-On the other hand, the Alana Foundation, headquartered in the United States, is a fully philanthropic foundation created in order to invest in cutting-edge and innovative research capable of changing the world.
-Currently, the following project is supported by the foundation: a clinical study that aims to prove the impact of medication on the quality of life of people with Down syndrome.
+On the other hand, the Alana Foundation, based in the United States and totally philanthropic, was created in order to invest in cutting-edge and innovative research capable of changing the world.
+Currently supports a study that seeks to increase the chances of developing new therapies for people with Down syndrome.